Plot Inspections… A brief explanation of what they are and why we do them

 How and when do inspections take place?

-We try to inspect at least two or three times a year.
+Inspections happen throughout the year.
+There is no set date for plot inspections.
+We try to look at every plot at least a couple of times a year.
 This is to ensure plots are not left to deteriorate for many months at a time.
-The committee share the responsibility for inspecting plots, which we normally do over a few days.
-We then discuss any issues before contacting members.

 What happens next?

 After plot inspections have taken place, we will contact any members whose plots are not meeting the required standards.
-The majority of these cases will be a relatively informal email, outlining where improvements are required.
-In cases where a plot is severely neglected or dangerous, or where previous requests to improve have not been met, a formal “Notice to Improve” will be issued giving 14 days for improvement.
+In cases where a plot is neglected or dangerous, or where previous requests to improve have not been met, a formal “Notice to Improve” will be issued giving 14 days for improvement.
 Failure to improve the plot will lead to a “Notice to Act” being served giving a further 14 days to carry out any improvement.
 Failure to improve after this period will lead to termination of the tenancy.
 In all cases, the intention is not to intimidate or worry members, but to be efficient and fair for the benefit of all members.

 If you cannot commit the time necessary and are struggling to keep your plot cultivated, talk to a committee member or email the committee at the earliest opportunity.
 We will always try as far as possible to be supportive and to help you manage your plot, connect you with a new associate member or move you to a smaller plot.
 If there are extenuating circumstances you think we should know about, please also let the committee know as soon as possible.